Hi! I'm the lead software developer on Virtual Manager. You know me from the blog by my club name FC Sunnyvale.

 When you contact the advertisers' servers, it also means that they can place a cookie that your device will send back to them when you see more ads from the same advertiser.

-So if we imagine that you see an ad on our site and they send you a cookie with the number 42, then they start building a profile on "number 42".
-They do not know anything about you personally - they only know you as "number 42" and the fact that you have visited our site.
+So let's imagine that you see an ad on our site and they send you a cookie with the number 42.
+They then start building a profile on "number 42".
+They don't know anything about you personally - they only know you as "number 42" and the fact that you have visited our site.

 If you then visit another website where you see an ad from the same advertiser, you again retrieve the ad content directly from the advertiser - not from that website.
 The advertiser then says: "Hey!
 Here's number 42.
 He, she or it has previously been on Virtual Manager, so he, she or it probably likes football and / or online games."
 And then they'll probably show you an ad that has something to do with one of those things.